-NASA Dryden's Research Aircraft Integration Facility was officially opened under the name of Integrated Test Facility (ITF) on October 24, 1992.
+NASA Dryden's (now Armstrong) Research Aircraft Integration Facility was officially opened under the name of Integrated Test Facility (ITF) on October 24, 1992.
 It was renamed the Walter C. Williams Research Aircraft Integration Facility (RAIF) on November 17, 1995.

 Williams was the first director of what later became the NASA Dryden Flight Research Center located at Edwards, CA. The test facility allows researchers and technicians to integrate and test aircraft systems such as flight controls, avionics, electrical systems, and other related systems simultaneously before each flight.
 Flight test confidence is greatly enhanced by qualifying inter-active aircraft systems in a controlled environment.
 In the RAIF, each element of a flight vehicle can be regulated and monitored in real time as it interacts with the other aircraft systems.
 Until the ITF was developed, pre-flight checks were carried out independently and often at several locations.